Table of Contents

 Bulk Restore:

-// Find all deleted accounts from specific date
+// Find all deleted accounts from a specific date

 var deletedAccounts = Database.QueryAll<Account>()